Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```

-#### Product Desgin Details
+## Product Desgin Details
 See Breadboarding, Schematic , PCB Design and Bill of Materials Below

-### Breadboarding
+## Breadboarding
 See breadboarding in the figure below.
-The ESP32 was not connected to it's default powersource , with is a usb mini.
+The ESP32 was not connected to it's default powersource (usb mini).
 We assume the esp is powered with a voltage "VIN" pin directly from the Hi-Link module.
 Because unfortunately the esp32
 is not built with a VIN pin unlike the nodeMCU.